stanulilic/stanleyulili.com-old/_posts/2019-10-05-beginner-guide-to-chartjs.md

 ## Conclusion

 In this article, you learned how to create bar charts, pie and line charts.

-You continue learning more about Chart.js by checking out their [documentation](https://www.chartjs.org/docs/latest/).
+Chart.js can do so much more and we have only scratched the surface.
+You can continue learning more about Chart.js by checking out their [documentation](https://www.chartjs.org/docs/latest/).

-### References
+### Additional Resources
 [https://www.chartjs.org/docs/latest/](https://www.chartjs.org/docs/latest/)

 [https://tobiasahlin.com/blog/introduction-to-chartjs/](https://tobiasahlin.com/blog/introduction-to-chartjs/)